contao/docs/docs/manual/guides/tinymce-configuration.en.md

 $GLOBALS['TL_DCA']['tl_news']['fields']['text']['eval']['rte'] = 'myTinyMCENews';
 ```

-For an introduction to Contao `Data Container Array`,
+For an introduction to the Contao `Data Container Array`,
 see [Adjusting the DCA](https://docs.contao.org/dev/getting-started/dca/) and the detailed reference
 in the [Data Container Array](https://docs.contao.org/dev/reference/dca/) section of the developer documentation.